 Spectrum of Marks

 Trademark law provides [great] protection to distinctive or strong trademarks.
 Conversely, trademarks that are not as distinctive or strong are called “weak” trademarks and receive less protection from infringing uses.
 Trademarks that are not distinctive are not entitled to any trademark protection.
 To decide trademark protectability, you must consider whether a trademark is inherently distinctive.
 Trademarks are grouped into five categories according to their relative [strength] [distinctiveness].
-These five categories are, in order of strength or distinctiveness: arbitrary (which is inherently distinctive), fanciful (also inherently distinctive), suggestive (also inherently distinctive), descriptive (which is protected only if it acquires in consumers’ minds a “secondary meaning” which I explain in Instruction [insert number of instruction regarding secondary meaning, e.g., 15.11] and generic names (which are entitled to no protection).
+These five categories are, in order of strength or distinctiveness: arbitrary (which is inherently distinctive), fanciful (also inherently distinctive), suggestive (also inherently distinctive), descriptive (which is protected only if it acquires in consumers’ minds a “secondary meaning” which I explain in Instruction [insert number of instruction regarding secondary meaning, e.g., 15.11], and generic names (which are entitled to no protection).

 Arbitrary Trademarks.
 The first category of trademarks is arbitrary trademarks.
 They are considered strong marks and are clearly protectable.
 They involve the arbitrary use of a word to designate the source of a product.
 Such a trademark is a word that in no way describes or has any relevance to the particular product it is meant to identify.
 It may be a common word used in an unfamiliar way.